overvis/overvis-docs/OPCB/User_Docs/OPCB-221B_Manual/README.md

 ## Complaint information

-**The company is grateful to you for information about quality of the product and suggestions on its operation.**
+**The company is grateful to you for information about the quality of the product and suggestions on its operation.**

 If you have any questions, please contact the manufacturer: NOVATEK-ELECTRO LTD. Ukraine, 65007,Odessa, Admirala Lazareva str.
 59